seanmarqueling/Azure-Networking-and-RDP/README.md

 We are going to block that port from receiving these ping messages.

--Go to the linux vm.
+- Go to the linux vm.
--Go into 'Networking' -> 'Network Settings'
+- Go into 'Networking' -> 'Network Settings'
--Click on the name of the security group 'lablinuxVM-nsg'
+- Click on the name of the security group 'lablinuxVM-nsg'

 ![image](https://github.com/seanmarqueling/Azure-Networking-and-RDP/blob/main/23.png?raw=true)

--CLick on 'Settings'.
+- Click on 'Settings'.
--Click on 'Inbound Security Rules'
+- Click on 'Inbound Security Rules'
--Click on 'Add'
+- Click on 'Add'

 ![image](https://github.com/seanmarqueling/Azure-Networking-and-RDP/blob/main/24.png?raw=true)